-Joan is a former Tánaiste of Ireland.
-She held that position in the coalition government from 2014-16, during which time she was also leader of the Labour Party.
-Previously, she was Minister for Social Protection, Minister of State for Overseas Development and Minister of State at the Department of Justice.
+Joan is a former Tánaiste (deputy prime minister) of Ireland.
+She held that position in the coalition government from 2014 until 2016, during which time she was also leader of the Labour Party.
+Previously, she was minister for social protection, minister of state for overseas development and minister of state at the Department of Justice.
 A chartered accountant by profession, Joan worked in Tanzania in the 1980s as a lecturer at Dar es Salaam University.
 She also lectured at the Dublin Institute of Technology before entering politics.

-Brian is communications manager with the Irish Human Rights and Equality Commission.
+Brian is head of strategic engagement at the Irish Human Rights and Equality Commission.
 He has extensive experience in strategic communications, advocacy and public affairs.
 Brian previously worked for the European Parliament in Brussels, the UK Labour Party and the Irish Wind Energy Association.
-A passionate advocate of disability rights, he led on the development of the Commission’s public awareness campaign “Because we’re all human.
-Means we’re all equal”.
+A passionate advocate of disability rights, he led on the development of the commission’s public awareness campaign: “Because we’re all human.
+Means we’re all equal.”

 Daragh is a medical doctor who specialises in ophthalmology and public health.
-He founded his own eye charity in 2002 and currently works as the director of quality, safety and risk management in Tallaght Hospital.
+He founded his own eye charity in 2002 and previously worked as a board member for international eye charity Right to Sight.
+He is currently working as a public health consultant for UK councils.

 Chris joined Sightsavers’ Ireland board in 2017, having served on the global audit committee since 2012 and as a trustee of the Global Council since 2013.
 Chris retired as a partner of Accenture.
 He chairs a family charitable trust, is on the board of Afghanaid and is on Sightsavers’ governance and remuneration committees, and is a member of the Programme Expert Group (advisory).